MMRIZE/MMM-LogExt/README.md

 ### decoration

-You can pour some sugar on original contenxt with `beforeContext` and `afterContext` callback function:
+You can pour some sugar on original context with `beforeContext` and `afterContext` callback function:

 - **`beforeContext({method, location, stack, context}) : String`**
 - **`afterContext({method, location, stack, context}) : String`**